 Mary Birch, Manager Governance and Support - Nelson City Council

 2019/20 Report from the Democracy and Governance Support Working Party Chair

 David Ward, Chief Executive, Selwyn District Council

+The year was one of winding up the first policy reform for online voting and restarting the process for the 2022 elections.
 My Deputy, Dean Heiford, will report separately on the work of our Electoral Subcommittee.
-I would like to make a few comments about some of the more strategic elements of the electoral work programme.
+I would like to make a few comments about some of the more strategic elements of our work programme over the past year.

-We’ve played a full part in SOLGM’s work with both the former and current government’s legislative and policy agenda.
-This has included the Local Electoral Matters Bill, the Community Well-being Bill and the upcoming Regulatory Systems Bill.
-We also played a role in developing the SOLGM briefing package for the incoming Government.
+We played a full part in SOLGM’s work on both the former and current government’s legislative and policy agenda.
+We played a major role in SOLGM’s submissions, including feeding into the Justice Committee Inquiry regarding the last central and local government elections.

-I thank Deputy Chair Dean Heiford, Melissa Brook, Marguerite Delbet, Anusha Guler, Francis Ryan, Julie Straka and Fleur Sweeney for their contributions over the last year.
+I would like to thank Deputy Chair Dean Heiford, Melissa Brook, Marguerite Delbet, Anusha Guler, Francis Ryan, Julie Straka, Yvonne Tatton and Natalie Palmer for their contributions in the last year.